Hess Mountain

 Hess Mountain, also known as Mount Hess, is an 11940. ft elevation glaciated summit located on the crest of the Alaska Range, in Alaska, United States.
-It is the seventh-highest peak in the Hayes Range, a subset of the Alaska Range.
+It is the seventh-highest peak in the Hayes Range which is a subrange of the Alaska Range.
 This remote peak is situated 13.3 mi west of Mount Hayes, and 90 mi south of Fairbanks.
 Mount Deborah, the nearest higher neighbor, is positioned 2.8 mi to the west.
+Precipitation runoff from the mountain drains into tributaries of the Susitna and Tanana River drainage basins.
 The mountain's name was reported in 1912 by the United States Geological Survey.
 The first ascent was made May 24, 1951, by Alston Paige, Dick Holdren, Ed Huizer, Howard Bowman, and Elton Thayer.
 The first ascent via the North Ridge was made May 23, 1976, by Steven Hackett and Thomas Hillis.

 Climate

 Based on the Köppen climate classification, Hess Mountain is located in a subarctic climate zone with long, cold, snowy winters, and mild summers.
-Temperatures can drop below −20 °C with wind chill factors below −30 °C. This climate supports the Gillam and West Fork Glaciers surrounding this peak.
+Winter temperatures can drop below −20 °C with wind chill factors below −30 °C. This climate supports the Gillam and West Fork Glaciers surrounding this peak.
 The months May through June offer the most favorable weather for climbing or viewing.
-Precipitation runoff from the mountain drains into tributaries of the Susitna and Tanana River drainage basins.